The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 5 ways to increase your tolerance for career transition uncertainty

-1. Recognize your signs and practice self-compassion.
+1. Recognize your coping mechanisms and practice self-compassion.

 Worry is of the mind.
 The racing thoughts, negative “what ifs”, overly vigilant negative thinking - all of these tend to be in your head.
 Worry is a mental attempt to reduce the unknown and feel more certain by thinking through potential outcomes.